hugger-beep/cloudwatch-logs-analysis/README.md

 This project provides an automated solution for analyzing CloudWatch Logs using Amazon Bedrock's Claude 3 Sonnet model.
 It consists of two Lambda functions and a Step Function for orchestration.
 The result is stored in DynamoDB.

 The solution processes logs over a 30-day period and generates comprehensive insights about system health, performance, unusual patterns, critical issues and security.
+## Note: change the names to match your environment

 ## Features
 - Analyzes up to 30 days of CloudWatch logs